 The following immunizations are required prior to clinical.

-- PPD or Chest X-Ray within one year prior to beginning day of class.
-You only need a chest x-ray if you have a prior history of a positive PPD.
+- PPD or TB risk assessment: Within one year prior to beginning day of class.
+(Chest x-ray if you have a prior history of a positive PPD).

 - Tetanus (TpDap): Within last 10 years.
 (Tdap recommended)

 - Hepatitis B Series: Three vaccinations, OR positive antibody titer OR declination.
 The series is made up of three doses.
 The second dose is given 1 month after the first and the third dose is given 6 months after the first dose.
 This vaccine is recommended for healthcare workers.
 A waiver must be signed if you have not taken or completed the series.
 If you proceed to NAII you will be required to have a titer, regardless of vaccination status.

 We generally offer three NA I classes each fall, spring and summer session.
 Both day and evening classes are offered to best meet your schedule.
 Take your TABE test now to get on our mailing list to receive an invitation to our next session of classes.
 Clinical experiences are a required component of the class and are not negotiable.
 Clinical hours may vary slightly from class hours.